NordicPlayground/nrf51-dfu-bootloader-for-gcc-compiler/README.md

 DFU-Bootloader-for-gcc-compiler
 ===============================
-This project contains code examples of a the DFU bootloader modified to be built by gcc. gcc_nrf51_bootloader_xxaa.ld is added PSTORAGE_MIN_BLOCK_SIZE was changed to 0x000c to match with gcc build.
+This project contains code examples of a DFU bootloader modified to be built by gcc. gcc_nrf51_bootloader_xxaa.ld is added PSTORAGE_MIN_BLOCK_SIZE was changed to 0x000c to match with gcc build.